mdhsieh/smartphone-app-project/README.md

 `flask run`

 You can check if POST requests work by installing [Postman](https://www.postman.com/).
 Fill in the URL, e.g. `http://127.0.0.1:5000/prediction`.
 Go to Body->raw and in dropdown pick JSON.
-Then put in the request JSON body and hit Send to see the response.
+Then put in the example request JSON body and hit Send to see the response.

 ### Development Instructions - Backend Model Training
 The Colab notebook used for training and testing is `house_price_model_cmpe_277.ipynb`.